-^b The version of the publication lodged to IPART for assessment is not dated.
+^c The version of the publication lodged to IPART for assessment is not dated.
 When referenced, this report will date CP15 as March 2025 to reflect the date it was submitted to IPART.

-2.3 Our draft assessment of CP15
+2.3 Our assessment of CP15

 IPART must review CP15 and provide its assessment to the Minister for Planning and Public Spaces (Minister).
 The Minister (or the Minister's nominee) may require the council to make changes to the plan.
-After the council makes any changes and adopts the plan, the council can levy the contributions rate as calculated under the adopted plan.
+After the council makes any changes and adopts the plan, the council can charge the contributions rate as calculated under the adopted plan.

-We assessed CP15 against the 2019 Practice Note criteria summarised as follows:
+We assessed CP15 against the practice note criteria summarised as follows:

-- 1. Public amenities and services in the plan are on the essential works list as identified within the Practice Note. - 2.
-Public amenities and services are reasonable in terms of nexus (i.e. there is a connection between the development and demand created). - 3.
-Development contribution is based on a reasonable estimate of the cost of the public amenities and services. - 4.
-Public amenities and services can be provided within a reasonable timeframe. - 5.
-Development contribution is based on a reasonable apportionment between: - a. existing and new demand for the public amenities and services, and - different types of development that generate new demand for the public amenities and services (e.g. different types of residential development such as detached dwellings and multi-unit dwellings, and different land uses such as residential, commercial, and industrial). - 6.
-Council has conducted appropriate community liaison and publicity in preparing the contributions plan. - 7.
-Other matters IPART considers relevant.
-10
+- 1. The infrastructure in the plan is on the essential works list as identified within the practice note. - 2.
+The proposed infrastructure is reasonable in terms of nexus (i.e. there is a connection between the development and demand created). - 3.
+The proposed contribution is based on a reasonable estimate of the cost of the proposed infrastructure. - 4.
+The proposed infrastructure can be provided within a reasonable timeframe. - 5.
+The proposed contributions are based on a reasonable apportionment between: - a. existing and new demand for the infrastructure, and - b. different types of development that generate new demand for the infrastructure (e.g. different types of residential development such as detached dwellings and multi-unit dwellings, and different land uses such as residential, commercial, and industrial). - 6.
+Council has conducted appropriate community consultation in preparing the contributions plan. - 7.
+Other matters IPART considers relevant.10

-Our assessment of CP15 involved reviewing the contributions plan and supporting documentation supplied by the council, including the council's application form, the works schedule, strategic studies, and consultant reports, as well as considering previous assessments of the plan.
+Our assessment of CP15 involved reviewing the contributions plan and supporting documentation supplied by the council, including the council's application form, works schedule, net present value models, strategic studies and consultant reports, as well as considering previous assessments of the plan.
 We also made an informal request for further information from the council to assist us in assessing the plan.